October is National Domestic Violence Awareness Month.

 Helping children cope with a parent's cancer can be a very difficult and isolating experience for a mother, father or other guardian.
 However, the presence of IPV amidst a diagnosis can cause an even further sense of helplessness among parents.

 There's help available for this and other family related issues cancer patients may face.
-If you would like to talk privately with anyone at MD Anderson about any of these sensitive topics, please contact a social work counselor by calling the Department of Social Work at 713-792-6195 or visiting us online.
+If you would like to talk privately with anyone at MD Anderson about any of these sensitive topics, please contact a social work counselor by calling the Department of Social Work at 713-792-6195.

 Also, the following resources can offer emotional, educational and safety support to people affected by intimate partner violence.